Saqiyah: India

 The sāqiyah might, according to Ananda Coomaraswamy, have been invented in India, where the earliest reference to it is found in the Panchatantra (c.
-3rd century BCE), where it was known as an araghaṭṭa; which is a combination or the words ara (speedy or a spoked[wheel]) and ghaṭṭa "pot" in Sanskrit.
+3rd century BC), where it was known as an araghaṭṭa; which is a combination or the words ara (speedy or a spoked[wheel]) and ghaṭṭa "pot" in Sanskrit.
 That device was either used like a sāqiyah, to lift water from a well while being powered by oxen or people, or it was used to irrigate fields when it was powered in the manner of a water-wheel by being placed in a stream or large irrigation channel.
 In the latter case we usually speak of a noria as opposed to a sāqiyah.

 In Ranjit Sitaram Pandit's translation of Kalhana's 12th century chronicle Rajatarangini, this mechanism is alluded to when describing a yantra used for drawing water from a well.
+According to Jagtar Singh Grewal, the introduction of artificial irrigation by well (Sakiyah) in the 11th century in Punjab after the Turkic conquest of the area allowed for an increased population in the northern sections of the region's doabs.